-- Enhance the Interior / Exterior connections while Creating a Sense of Place Throughout Campus - Celebrate the significance of the open spaces within campus lands. - Strengthen identity of the lakeshore as an integral part of campus. - Strengthen the notion of campus "zones" connected intentionally with exterior greenspaces and campus landscapes. - Integrate Phoenix Innovation Park into the physical setting of campus. - Enhance / Activate the Quad while Reinforcing the Academic Core - Provide additional opportunities for chance interaction by focusing attention on developing high-quality exterior spaces between and around existing and new buildings. - Consider the location of the new Cofrin Technology and Education Center in relation to the Quad, academic core, and visitor entry. - Update On-Campus Living Accommodations - Strengthen the notion of inclusivity, diversity, and social justice in physical campus spaces. - Provide new programmed activities for students: disc golf, running/walking courses, lakeshore activities (rentals) and support with those relocated, new, or adapted physical structures. - Use the replacement of aging housing stock as an opportunity to create intentional outdoor spaces and connections.
+- a.
+Acknowledge the impact of previous planning efforts and campus growth on the evolution of campus, both positive and challenging. - b.
+Analyze the physical, budgetary and operational challenges associated with a full concourse system.

+10) Update On-Campus Living Accommodations

+- a.
+Strengthen the notion of inclusivity, diversity, and social justice in physical campus spaces. - Provide new programmed activities for students: disc golf, running/walking courses, lakeshore activities (rentals) and support with those relocated, new, or adapted physical structures. - c.
+Use the replacement of aging housing stock as an opportunity to create intentional outdoor spaces and connections.